mlanza/ai-literacy/201/04-memory.md

 These documents *are* your long-term memory.
 The more thoughtfully you maintain them, the more continuity and depth you’ll bring into each session.

-### Memory Is What Makes Large Tasks Possible
+### Memory Makes Large Tasks Possible

-This is the real unlock: when you start thinking of your work with AI as a *series of coordinated steps* supported by a growing memory base, you’ll realize that you’re not limited to one-shot prompts or lightweight chats.
+When you recognize your work with AI is a *series of coordinated steps* supported by a growing memory base, you’ll realize that you’re not limited to one-shot prompts or lightweight chats.
 You can tackle deeper, broader, more meaningful tasks — as long as you bring the right context back into play.

 Once you understand how memory works — and how much of it is yours to manage — you stop being limited by the chat window.
 You start collaborating on real work.